jack-klob/boids/README.md

 # Flocking Simulator
-Flocking simulation based on the [boids](https://www.red3d.com/cwr/boids/) algorithm by Craig Reynolds
+Flocking simulation based on the [boids](https://www.red3d.com/cwr/boids/) algorithm by Craig Reynolds.
+Completed for SENG 475 - Advanced Programming Techniques for Robust Efficient Computing at the University of Victoria.

 ## Installation
 Let $INSTALL_DIR denote the directory into